WebGPU Development Pixels: Shader Programming

 Community Discussions

-Discussion about programming in WebGPU Development Pixels: Shader Programming
+Discussion about simulation in WebGPU Development Pixels: Shader Programming

 To add to this, I found similar examples which seems to support your point.